max-evolve/max-evolve.github.io/_resources/2025-01-01-pm-starter-kit.md

 6. Thinking Fast & Slow - Daniel Kaehman has a lot of UX design best practices rest on insights from this book.
 This is a lot to get through, so treat it as a reference book.
 Some really eye-opening research in there.
 7. Other notable books are Don't Make Me Think, Hooked, Emotional Design, Just Enough Research etc.

-I am putting together another list of references for some follow-worthy people, newsletters and podcasts.
-Reach out to me if you are interested.
-Happy reading!!